What we do

 - To set standards of clinical competence, cultural competence, and ethical conduct to be observed by medical imaging and radiation practitioners.

 - Liaise with other authorities appointed under the Act about matters of common interest.

 - To promote education and training in the profession of medical imaging and radiation therapy.

 - Promote public awareness of the responsibilities of the Board.

 - Exercise and perform any other functions, powers, and duties that are conferred or imposed on it by or under the Act or any other enactment.

 Each year the Board reviews its achievements in meeting its legislative responsibilities and sets future business objectives.
-The Board's 2014-2017 Strategic Directions document can be downloaded by clicking on the PDF below
+The Board's current Strategic Directions can be downloaded from the publications page.